near-examples/cross-contract-calls/README-concepts.md

 # Cross-contract Calls

-The ability to call one contract method from another is an especially valuable feature on the NEAR network.
-This is because of the way accounts, contracts and shards are related in NEAR Protocol.
+The ability to call a contract's method from another contract is an especially valuable feature on NEAR because of the way accounts, contracts and shards are related in the NEAR Protocol.

-Each account on NEAR may have only zero or one contract.
-User accounts usually don't host a contract but there are exceptions to this, while DApp accounts usually _do_ host a contract.
+Each account on NEAR may have at most one contract.
+User accounts usually do not host a contract while DApp accounts usually _do_ host a contract.
 Some DApps may even require a system of interrelated contracts to coordinate the work of the DApp in which case these contracts would most likely be hosted on subaccounts, a valid account naming convention similar to DNS.
-For example, a developer may choose the account `dapp.near` to be the top level account and `module1.dapp.near`, `module2.dapp.near`, etc. for each of the interralated parts of the DApp.
+For example, `dapp.near` could be the top level account and could have subaccounts `module1.dapp.near`, `module2.dapp.near`, etc. for each of the interralated parts of the DApp.

-Accounts are said to "live" on only one "home" shard, meaning: all their state is stored on that one shard and all calls to a contract on that account are routed through the network to nodes following this shard.
-Further, the protocol reserves the right to reallocate accounts among shards which benefits the network by isolating especially popular accounts (ie. contracts) to their own shard where they don't affect the throughput of all other shards in the system.
-At time of writing, NEAR MainNet is single sharded but progress is being made by the NEAR Core Team and Guilds in the community towards a multi-sharded system.
+Accounts are said to "live" on only one "home" shard, meaning: all their state is stored on one shard and all calls to a contract on that account are routed through the network to nodes following this shard.
+Furthermore, the protocol reserves the right to reallocate accounts among shards which benefits the network by isolating especially popular accounts (ie. contracts) to their own shard where they do not affect the throughput of all other shards in the system.
+At time of writing, NEAR MainNet is single sharded but progress is being made by the NEAR Core Team and Guilds in the community towards a multi-sharded network.

 Developers who come to understand and take advantage of this account model will recognize several benefits: